wavemotion-dave/ColecoDS/README.md

 ColecoDS supports 2 different Z80 CPU cores.
 DrZ80 is very fast but is not 100% accurate so some games don't run right.
 CZ80 is 10% slower but is much closer to 100% accurate and games generally run great.
-The CZ80 core i the default across the board - but you can change this (and save on a per-game basis) in GAME OPTIONS.
+The CZ80 core is the default across the board - but you can change this (and save on a per-game basis) in GAME OPTIONS.

 The Need For Speed :
 -----------------------